PalisadoesFoundation/talawa-admin/docs/docs/auto-docs/screens/OrganizationFundCampaign/OrganizationFundCampagins/functions/default.md

 ### State
 - `campaign`: The current campaign being edited or deleted.
 - `searchTerm`: The term used for searching campaigns by name.
-- `sortBy`: The current sorting criteria for campaigns.
 - `modalState`: An object indicating the visibility of different modals (`same` for create/edit).
 - `campaignModalMode`: Determines if the modal is in 'edit' or 'create' mode.